FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 Users (refer to \ `5.10.2.1 User Management <#user-management>`__\  for user management) are divided into six levels by default, administrators have no function restrictions, operators and monitors can use a small number of functions, ME engineers, PE&PQE engineers and technicians & team leaders have some function restrictions, management There are no functional restrictions for administrators.
 For specific default function code permissions, refer to \ `5.10.2.2 Authority management <#authority-management>`__\.

-The login interface is shown in Figure 4.1-1 login interface.
+The login interface is shown in figure below.

 .. figure:: teaching_pendant_software/001.png
    :width: 6in
    :align: center

-.. centered:: Figure 4.1-1 Login Interface
+.. centered:: Figure 5.1-4 Login Interface

 After the login is successful, the system will load the model and other data, and enter the initial page after loading.

 System initial interface
 ----------------------------

-After the login is successful, the system enters the "initial interface".
-The initial interface shows that the teach pendant mainly includes the FAIR INNOVATION LOGO and the button to return to the initial page, the menu bar, the menu bar zoom button, the robot operation area, the control area, the status area, the 3D simulation robot and Pose and IO information area, a total of eight areas.
-As shown in Figure 4.2-1 system initial interface schematic diagram.
+After the login is successful, the system enters the "Initial".
+Mainly include:

+- 1. FAIRINO LOGO;
+- 2. Menu bar zoom button;
+- 3. Menu bar;
+- 4. Robot control area;
+- 5. Robot status area;
+- 6. 3D simulation robot - 3D scene operation;
+- 7. 3D simulation robot - 3D object operation;
+- 8. Robot supporting functions;
+- 9. Various robot states.

+The initial interface of the system is shown in the figure below:

 .. image:: teaching_pendant_software/002.png
    :align: center
    :width: 6in
-.. centered:: Figure 4.2-1 Schematic diagram of the initial interface of the system
+.. centered:: Figure 5.2-1 Schematic diagram of the initial interface of the system

 Control area
 ~~~~~~~~~~~~~~~